krylosov-aa/context-async-sqlalchemy/docs_sources/docs/getting_started.md

 ## Configure the connection to the database

-for example for PostgreSQL database.py:
+For example, for PostgreSQL - database.py:

 ```python
 from sqlalchemy.ext.asyncio import (